At home

 Silenccio

-Katrin Sprenger: It’s safe to assume that the risk of being a victim of cybercrime may increase as Internet use grows.
-Browsing, shopping, and socializing online are becoming more and more popular and are already part of many people’s daily routine.
-Whereas people were still very weary just a few years ago as regards entering their credit card details, for example, they now do it a lot, often without a second thought.
-Both of these factors play into the hands of cybercriminals.
+Katrin Sprenger: It’s safe to assume that the risk of being a victim of cybercrime may increase as the use of computers, tablets and smartphones grows.
+Browsing, shopping, and using social media are becoming more and more popular and are already part of many people’s daily routine.
+Whereas people were still very cautious just a few years ago about entering their personal data and information, phone numbers, and credit card details, for example, they now do this quickly, often without a second thought.
+These aspects play into the hands of cybercriminals: increasing quantities of leaked data are opening the door to many fraudulent schemes.
+This is why you should learn how to protect yourself against cybercrime.

 We’ve seen a spate of warnings about phishing e-mails recently.
 Lukas Keller, what can happen if I open them?

-Always remember that serious online providers – including banks – will never send you an e-mail asking you to enter your login details on a website.
+"Just remember that serious online providers – including banks of course – will never send you an e-mail asking you to enter your login details on a website."

 Lukas Keller, co-founder and CTO of Silenccio